 I’m sure at some point or another, we’ve all woken up one day with a giant blemish on our face!!
 To make things worse, this unsightly blemish decides to show on a special event day!!
 Does this sound familiar to you?
 Unfortunately, stress can cause the blemish to pop up unexpectedly and there isn’t much you can do to make it magically disappear, however, I will give you my tips on how to conceal the blemish(es) so you can at least feel better for you special event.

-I am sure you see girls applying orange or green concealer shades to their face before.
+There are many youtubers that have videos of themselves applying orange or green concealer shades to their face before applying concealer.
 I am sure you wonder why they use these shades before applying an actual concealer.
 The truth is, different shades can cancel out various blemishes depending on what the issue is.
 So although it may seem like they are applying to many layers, color correctors work like a charm to completely cover any problematic spots when used correctly.

 My favorite color correcting palette: Stila’s all in one color correcting palette neutralizes any skin tone imperfection or discoloration.